 Customer service and support

-If you ask what jobs will be replaced by AI, customer support usually shows up early.
+If you ask what jobs will be replaced by AI, customer service usually shows up early.
 The niche shifts fast because many interactions repeat.
 Today, chatbots and IVR (interactive voice response) handle FAQs, basic troubleshooting, simple account checks, and call routing.

 Further, AI agents move beyond scripted replies and take multi-step work:

-- complete common transactions, then trigger follow-ups without a human prompt
+• complete common transactions, then trigger follow-ups without a human prompt

-- use voice, image, and video inputs to diagnose issues (for example, equipment faults from a photo)
+• use voice, image, and video inputs to diagnose issues (for example, equipment faults from a photo)

-- auto-document calls and chats, then update CRM and back-end records in real time
+• auto-document calls and chats, then update CRM and back-end records in real time

 Humans focus on “connective” work: de-escalation, empathy, nuance, and negotiation.
 Managers spend more time orchestrating hybrid teams of people and AI agents.